cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/http-restful-api-v3/lifecycle.rst

 CDAP will use these these runtime arguments only for this single invocation of the program.

-.. topic::  **Note: Runtime Arguments REST API Deprecated**
+.. topic::  **Note: Runtime Arguments RESTful API Deprecated**

-    As of *CDAP v2.8.0*, *Runtime Arguments REST API* have been deprecated, pending removal in a later version.
+    As of *CDAP v2.8.0*, *Runtime Arguments RESTful API* have been deprecated, pending removal in a later version.
-    Replace all use of *Runtime Arguments REST API* with :ref:`Preferences REST API <http-restful-api-v3-preferences>`.
+    Replace all use of *Runtime Arguments RESTful API* with :ref:`Preferences RESTful API <http-restful-api-v3-preferences>`.
-    *Preferences REST API* will have feature-parity with *Runtime Arguments REST API* as of the version in which *Runtime Arguments REST API* are removed.
+    *Preferences RESTful API* will have feature-parity with *Runtime Arguments RESTful API* as of the version in which *Runtime Arguments RESTful API* are removed.

 To save the runtime arguments so that CDAP will use them every time you start the program, issue an HTTP PUT with the parameter ``runtimeargs``::